Sandringham House

 On the King's death, Sandringham passed to his daughter Elizabeth II.
 The Queen spent about two months each winter on the Sandringham Estate, including the anniversary of her father's death and of her own accession in early February.
 In 1957, she broadcast her first televised Christmas message from Sandringham.
 In the 1960s, plans were drawn up to demolish the house and replace it with a modern building, but these were not carried out.
 In 1977, to mark her Silver Jubilee, the Queen opened the house and grounds to the public for the first time.
 Unlike the royal palaces owned by the Crown, such as Buckingham Palace, Holyrood Palace and Windsor Castle, Sandringham (along with Balmoral Castle in Scotland) is owned personally by the monarch.
-In 2022, following the Queen's death, Sandringham passed to her son Charles III.
+In 2022, following the Queen's death, Sandringham passed to her son and heir Charles III.

 History

 Early history

-Sandringham is recorded in the Domesday Book as "sant-Dersingham" (the sandy part of Dersingham) and the land was awarded to a Norman knight, Robert Fitz-Corbun after the Conquest.
+Sandringham is recorded in the Domesday Book of 1086 as "sant-Dersingham" (the sandy part of Dersingham) and the land was awarded to a Norman knight, Robert Fitz-Corbun after the Norman Conquest.
 The local antiquarian Claude Messent, in his study The Architecture on the Royal Estate of Sandringham, records the discovery of evidence of the pavements of a Roman villa near Appleton farm.
 In the 15th century it was held by Anthony Woodville, Lord Scales, brother-in-law to Edward IV.
 In the Elizabethan era a manor was built on the site of the present house, which, by the 18th century, came into the possession of the Hoste Henley family, descendants of Dutch refugees.
 In 1771 Cornish Henley cleared the site to build a Georgian mansion, Sandringham Hall.

 In 1834, Henry Hoste Henley died without issue, and the estate was bought at auction by John Motteux, a London merchant.
 Motteux was also without heirs and bequeathed Sandringham, together with another Norfolk estate and a property in Surrey, to the third son of his close friend, Emily Lamb, the wife of Lord Palmerston.
 At the time of his inheritance in 1843, Charles Spencer Cowper was a bachelor diplomat, resident in Paris.
 On succeeding to Motteux's estates, he sold the other properties and based himself at Sandringham.
 He undertook extensions to the hall, employing Samuel Sanders Teulon to add an elaborate porch and conservatory.
-Cowper's style of living was extravagant—he and his wife spent much of their time on the Continent—and within 10 years the estate was mortgaged for £89,000.
-The death of their only child, Mary Harriette, from cholera in 1854 led the couple to spend even more time abroad, mainly in Paris, and by the early 1860s Cowper was keen to sell the estate.
+Cowper's style of living was extravagant – he and his wife spent much of their time on the Continent – and within 10 years the estate was mortgaged for £89,000.
+The death in 1854, from cholera, of their only child Mary Harriette, led the couple to spend even more time abroad – mainly in Paris – and by the early 1860s Cowper was keen to sell the estate.